plamenna-petrova/JavaScript-Quiz-App-Coursework/README.md

 - js
   - api.js - example data from the Open Trivia DB API
   - end.js - the end page coordinating script - calculates the scored percentage and set highscores to the local storage
-  - game.js - the script, responsible for the execution of the quiz logic - fetching the questions API and mapping to objects.
-The incorrect_answers json keys with the corresponsding their corresponding values are copied with to an array, using a spread operator.
+  - game.js - the script, responsible for the execution of the quiz logic - the fetching of questions API and them mapping of the questions jsons to objects.
+The incorrect_answers json keys along with their corresponding values are copied to an array, using a spread operator.
 Then the correct_answer json property is spliced into the answerChoices array at a random position 1 - 4.
 The counting starts from 1, not from 0.
 Finally, the answerChoices are for eached and are given the choice property plus indexes.
-The formattedQuestions are reurned.
+The formattedQuestions are returned.
 The startGame anonymous function loads a new question and initializes the timer.
 The getNewQuestions() function in turn checks whether the length of the questions is 0 and whether the questions counter has surpassed the max questions const value.
 Here the progress text and the progress bar are also updated.
 A question is fetched at a random index, the choices are for eached and the choice text is inserted at the correct places.
-By executing a choices foreach again to the selected answer is attached the correct or incorrect class.
+By executing a choices foreach again, to the selected answer is attached the correct or incorrect class and the points are incremented or saved.
+The timer is complex and parses both minutes and seconds.
+  - highscores.js - the script implements logic for the mapping of the local storage high scores jsons to objects and interpolating them to html list items
+  - rules.js - the rules accordion script